Fava Bean Greens Pesto Recipe

 Fava Beans (also known as broad beans) are such a rad crop!
 They’re nitrogen-fixers, meaning they actually improve soil quality by adding nitrogen to it, rather than taking away from it.
 Bees also love the flowers!
 When the plants are harvested, cut them at the soil line and leave those roots in place.
-Fava beans are also easy to grow, though they favor cooler weather under 75 degrees.
+Fava beans are also easy to grow; learn how to here!
 These attributes alone make them an awesome cover crop or addition to any garden.
 But these lovely things are not what today’s post is about.

 Did you know that the entire fava bean plant is edible?